 The department head will review the investigation report and evaluate the contributing factors of the accident outlined in the report.
 The manager should take into consideration the causes of the accident and immediately evaluate his/her work area for similar problems.
 The manager/foreman will take immediate action to either eliminate or control the identified problems.
-Notification of corrections, as well as problems that cannot be corrected immediately, will be sent to the department head and Risk Manager, if applicable.
+Notification of corrections, as well as problems that cannot be corrected immediately will be sent to the department head, County Judge, County Attorney, County Treasurer, Safety Coordinator and TAC Risk Control Consultant.